jrg94/class-notes/Notes/2022 Spring/EDUTL 8015/Readings/Ahmed, S. (2012).md

   "diversity" is a safe term to get people into the work but not a great term for doing the hard work is insightful.

+## Chapter 3: Equality and Performance Culture

+- We are good at race equality
+- An efficiency model

+### Documenting Diversity

+- Documents become a "fetish"
+- Documents authority can be deferred as they are derivative
+- Consultation?
+- Repackaging?
+- The document is a paper trail

+### Equality and Audit

+- Diversity and equity are auditable
+- Audits are good
+  - Force universities into action
+- Audits are bad
+  - Create a culture around audits
+- Audits pose risks to reputation

+### Good Practice

+- Excellence is empty of content

+## Chapter 4: Commitment as a Non-performative

+- "Hearts & Minds"

+### Statements of Commitment

+- These statements are opaque
+- What are they doing?
+- Non-performative
+  - Practice that does not work
+  - Words that do nothing?
+  - Not bringing into effect
+- Commitment is opaque
+- Commitment may block action (already committed)
+- Saying diversity is a way of not doing it

+### Committees and Commitments

+- Committees are conversations spaces
+- Time is crucial
+  - A pledge of future resources